 The second part of Table 1 shows our main results for the subsample of 1560 migrant households.
 The analysis for this subsample is of particular relevance, as it allows testing our hypothesis that individual trafficking risks rise with regional migration rates.
 As can be seen, we find that all of our key results hold in this migrant subsample.
-In particular, columns 3 and 4, show that the regional scale of emigration remains a key predictor of trafficking risks increase more than proportionally with emigration rates.
+In particular, columns 3 and 4, show that the regional scale of emigration remains a key predictor of trafficking.
+Migration prevalence has a positive and significant coefficient, indicating that trafficking risks increase more than proportionally with emigration rates.
 We also find that our proxy for low migration pressure ("share of stayers") keeps its significantly negative coefficient.